slickage/baron/README.md

   * description - Line item description text
   * quantity - Quantity of the item purchased
   * amount - The unit cost of the line item

+**NOTE:** Balance due and line item amounts are stored in whatever currency the invoice is set to.

 An example of a new Invoice object:
 ```js